ngockmai/book_store/README.md

 ## Database

 - Dataset: I used a crawling tool to grab a dataset stored in .db/book_store_dataset.csv.
-The data is grabbed from [hullsbookstores.com](https://hullsbookstores.com) - a local bookstore in Winnipeg.
+The data is grabbed from [hullsbookstores.com](https://hullsbookstores.com) - a local bookstore in Winnipeg, Canada.
 This data is only used for learning purpose.

 - This project uses sqlite to store data.
 All databases can be found at ./db